-Must I take the Virtus Training course in order to participate?
+Must I take the Safe Haven course in order to participate?

 Yes.
 This is a parent-run program, so we need all parents and volunteers to comply with diocesan child-safety practices.
-If you have never taken the Virtus training course in the Diocese of Charleston, please go to Virtus.org and register for the next available course in your area.
-Scan or photocopy your training certificate so we can keep it on file at the parish office.
+If you have never taken the Safe Have training course in the Diocese of Charleston, please go to https://cmgconnect.org/ and register for the course .

 How much do support group activities cost?

-There is no set cost for participation in the OLH Educational Cooperative.
-However, parents may be asked to donate supplies to be used during class or to purchase books.
-Teachers will notify parents of these requirements prior to the beginning of classes.
-Additionally, each family will be expected to contribute to a donation that is taken up for the church at the end of year.
-Please notify the Friday Cooperative Director if this presents a financial hardship so that other arrangements can be made.
+Parents may be asked to donate supplies to be used during class or to purchase books.
+Additionally, each family is asked to give a $5/week contribution to the church for the use of the Church facilities.
+Please notify the Friday Cooperative Director is this presents a financial hardship so that other arrangements may by made.